Dr Fiona Vera-Gray

 Chapter in book

 - Vera-Gray, F. (Accepted).
 Girlhood, agency, and embodied space for action.
-In Nordic Girlhoods: New Perspectives and Outlooks.
+In Nordic Girlhoods: Past, Present, Outlooks.
 Formark, B., Mulari, H. & Voipio, M. Palgrave MacMillian.

 - Coy, M., Kelly, L., Vera-Gray, F., Garner, M. & Kanyeredzi, A. (2016).
 From ‘no means no’ to ‘an enthusiastic yes’ Changing the Discourse on Sexual Consent Through Sex and Relationships Education.
 In Global Perspectives and Key Debates in Sex and Relationships Education: Addressing Issues of Gender, Sexuality, Plurality and Power.
 Sundaram, Vanita & Sauntson, Helen Palgrave Macmillan UK.
 84-99.